pburtchaell/react-notification/CONTRIBUTING.md

 # Contributing

-This is a modified version of the Flummox contributing guide.

 **Please make sure your PR includes both tests and documentation.**

+## Getting started

+1. Clone the repository
+2. Install dependencies: `npm install`
+3. You can now add any changes needed.
+4. Run unit test and linter: `npm test`

 ## File organization

-All code is written in next-generation JavaScript and transpiled using Babel, including tests.
-Source files are located in `src` and transpiled to `lib`, which is gitignored. `dist` is for browser builds, and is not ignored.
-Add-ons (modules that are not part of core) are located in `src/addons`.
+All code, including tests, is written in next-generation JavaScript and transpiled using Babel.
+Source files are located in `src` and transpiled to `dist`, which is gitignored.

-Tests for a module should be placed in a `__tests__` subdirectory and named with a `-test.js` suffix.
-For example, the test suite for the module at `foo/bar.js` should be located at `foo/__tests__/bar-test.js`.
+Tests should be placed in a `test` directory.
+Note that running tests uses JSDom, which requires io.js.

 ## Documentation